• Skip to primary navigation

 Lemon

-By adding lemon zest and lemon juice to your Chicken Alfredo (like Giada does) it adds a beautiful note of brightness (acid) and balances some of the heaviness of the cream and carbs.
-I highly recommend not skipping the lemon!
+A perfect way to enhance the flavor of alfredo is adding lemon juice and lemon zest (like Giada does).
+It adds a beautiful note of brightness (acid) and balances some of the heaviness of the cream and carbs.

 How To Make Instant Pot Chicken Alfredo